 In the second year, students are introduced to courses in building technology that have a higher level of technical difficulty.
 Core urban design courses run parallel to building technology courses and provide the foundation for integrated projects in ‘City + Landscape’ and ‘Building + Construction’ respectively.

 The third year focuses on the application of specific knowledge (e.g. economics, planning law).
-A greater importance is given to the design work of the integrated projects that are rewarded with 9 credit points.
+Greater importance is given to the design work of the integrated projects that are rewarded with 9 credit points.
 The knowledge that was acquired in recent courses is then implemented, especially in the project work.

 In the fourth year, students are allowed to specialize in either Urban Planning or Architecture.
 This is done through elective courses; each student must complete two elective courses in either field.
 Furthermore, the integrated project must be done with a focus on either urban planning or architecture, depending on the specialization of the electives.
 An internship must be completed before the start of the Bachelor Thesis and provides practical training for the students.
 In the last semester, students must complete their Bachelor Thesis with which they are assisted by weekly consultations by a professor.

-The degree programme is taught in English, including written and oral tests seminars, exercises, papers and the Bachelor thesis.
+The degree program is taught in English, including written and oral tests seminars, exercises, papers, and the Bachelor thesis.

 The Bachelor of Science in Urban Planning and Architectural Design provides an application-orientated education that qualifies graduates for various professions in the private and public sector.
 Urban planners and architects work in many different fields and play a major role in shaping our social lives with regards to the built environment.